The four sub-projects

 Workplace utilisation can be statistically verified by comparing the main usable floor space (MUA) with full-time equivalents (FTE).
 These figures are available and show that, overall, the University of Bern has too little space available, with an uneven distribution of main usable floor space across the organisational units.

 Initial findings regarding meeting rooms at Hochschulstrasse 6 have shown that these are generally too large and that there is a high demand for smaller meeting rooms.
 When measuring the utilisation of meeting rooms, the aim is therefore to compare the actual occupancy of the meeting rooms with the maximum capacity of the rooms in order to determine how many small, medium and large meeting rooms would best meet the demand.
-The measurements are taken at the same time as those for workplaces so that the respective occupancy data can be interpreted meaningfully.

 Beleuchtete Fensterfront im UniS in der Abenddämmerung